Results of the 2020 fastMRI Challenge for Machine Learning MR Image Reconstruction: Methods

 \section{Methods}

 This challenge focuses on MRI scan acceleration, a topic of interest to the MR imaging community for decades.
 MRI scanners acquire collections of Fourier frequency ``lines'', commonly referred to as k-space data.
 Due to hardware constraints on how magnetic fields can be manipulated, the rate at which these lines are acquired is fixed, which results in relatively long scan times and has negative implications with regard to image quality, patient discomfort, and accessibility.
 The major way to decrease scan acquisition time is to decrease the amount of data acquired.
-Sampling theory \cite{whittaker1915xviii,nyquist1928certain,kotel1933carrying,shannon1949communication} states that a minimum number of lines are required for image reconstruction.
-This minimum requirement can be circumvented by incorporating other techniques such as parallel imaging \cite{sodickson1997simultaneous,pruessmann1999sense,griswold2002generalized} and compressed sensing \cite{lustig2008compressed}.
+Sampling theory~\cite{whittaker1915xviii,nyquist1928certain,kotel1933carrying,shannon1949communication} states that a minimum number of lines are required for image reconstruction.
+This minimum requirement can be circumvented by incorporating other techniques such as parallel imaging~\cite{sodickson1997simultaneous,pruessmann1999sense,griswold2002generalized} and compressed sensing~\cite{lustig2008compressed}.
 More recently, machine learning methods have demonstrated further accelerations over parallel imaging and compressed sensing methods.

-The structure of the challenge is straightforward.
-We used fully-sampled k-space data from brain MRIs \cite{zbontar2018fastmri}.
-From this fully-sampled data, we applied retrospective downsampling and provided the downsampled data to challenge participants.
-Challenge participants ran their models on the downsampled data and submitted it to the competition website at \url{https://fastmri.org}, where we evaluated it using the fully-sampled data as gold standards.
+To promote the advancement of methods for accelerated MRI, we organized a public challenge.
+We applied retrospective downsampling to fully-sampled MRIs and provided the downsampled data to challenge participants.
+Challenge participants ran their models on the downsampled data and submitted it to the competition website at \url{https://fastmri.org}, where we quantitatively evaluated it using the fully-sampled data as gold standards.
+We selected six cases for each of the top three teams in each track of the challenge (three tracks total) and presented the cases to a group of six radiologists for qualitative evaluation.
+The challenge winner was selected based on the best depiction of pathology compared to the ground truth as judged by radiologists.